California declared an emergency over bird flu. How serious is the situation?

 Gov. Gavin Newsom said he declared the state of emergency to better position state staff and supplies to respond to the outbreak.

 California has been looking for bird flu in large milk tanks during processing.
-And they have found the virus it at least 650 herds, representing about three-quarters of all affected U.S. dairy herds.
+And they have found the virus in at least 650 herds, representing about three-quarters of all affected U.S. dairy herds.

 The virus was recently detected in Southern California dairy farms after being found in the state’s Central Valley since August.